NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

     prefix, or bathy planes (if applicable).
 Do not change crop windows, as that would invalidate the run.
 See :numref:`bathy_reuse_run` for an example.

+--keep-only <string (default: "")>
+    Keep only produced files with these suffixes.
+Files that are internally in VRT format will be converted to TIF.
+All subdirectories will be deleted.
+Will be invoked after triangulation, if that step is reached.
+    Specify as a string in quotes.
+Example:
+    "-RD.tif -PC.tif -DEM.tif .vwip .exr .match".

 --verbose
     Display the commands being executed.